Savannah Prez Shows Off Chiseled Figure In Olive-Green Sports Bra And Matching Leggings For New Workout Video

 Belgian fitness model Savannah Prez focused on training her upper body in the most recent video on her Instagram page.
-Armed with a set of weight plates and dressed in an olive-green sports bra with matching leggings, Savannah started her workout by knocking out a series of alternating front and side raises.
+Armed with a set of weight plates and dressed in an olive-green sports bra with matching leggings, she started her workout by knocking out a series of alternating front and side raises.
 For this exercise, she lifted one of the plates in front of her and the other to the side, forming an “L” shape with her arms while doing so.
 In her caption, she recommended doing 20 repetitions of the exercise.

-In the second clip, Savannah combined the side and front raises with a set of overhead praises.
+In the second clip, Savannah combined the side and front raises with a set of overhead raises.
 She suggested incorporating three reps of each of these exercises into one set and to repeat it 15 times.
-After that, a set of bicep curls followed which seemed effortless for Savannah.
+After that, a set of bicep curls followed as the trainer performed them effortlessly.

-And finally, in the last video of the series, Savannah stacked the weights on top of each other and raised them behind her head for a series of tricep extensions.
-During this exercise, she used the triple contraction method which required her to raise the weight until her arms formed a 90-degree angle for the first two reps.
+Finally, in the last video of the series, Savannah stacked the weights on top of each other and raised them behind her head for a series of tricep extensions.
+During this exercise, she used the triple contraction method, which required her to raise the weight until her arms formed a 90-degree angle for the first two reps.
 On the third repetition, she completed a full extension.

 The post has amassed close to 10,000 likes as of this writing and more than 120 Instagram users have commented on it.
 In those comments, fans openly expressed their admiration for Savannah’s beauty and physical fitness.